 Overall, the bite-size event was part beginner’s thermography and part advanced/practicing too.
 There was something for everyone who attended.
 Green register is to be commended for putting this on.
 Bryan is already keen to attend more events and recommends ‘Bite-Size’ sessions to other busy professionals, as well as the rest of his team at Brick-Tie Preservation.

 Brick-Tie preservation surveyors are all equipped with Flir thermal imaging systems, ranging from E5’s to T420bx models.
 All of them are trained and competent to use this equipment to help identify and quantify building defects, related to damp and condensation.
 Asked if thermal imaging had impacted on his company’s daily work Bryan said “The range of Flir tools has added another vital layer of information from building surveys.
 We can reach accurate decisions on the hidden causes of dampness.
 Thermography informs our choice of interventions too and has played its part in our growing reputation for excellence.”

 For surveys or information about thermal imaging in Yorkshire call us now on Leeds 265 2752 York 566577 or Sheffield 224 5121 or email us about damp via our contact page, or learn more about our damp and timber services from the dedicated pages below.

 Here is a video from a survey, which illustrates how we use Flir technology in Yorkshire.
 This method helps clients differentiate between dampness caused by condensation and that due to rising damp.

-For further details of our survey services please visit our damp and timber consultancy page and our Indoor air quality and ventilation page.
+For further details of our survey services please visit our damp and timber consultancy page.
 We’d like to thank Green Register, iRed and Sheppard Robson for the training opportunity they enabled for us.
 Please visit their web sites for further information.